Iran says it will quit global nuclear treaty if case goes to U.N.

 “The European powers’ claims about Iran violating the deal are unfounded,” Mousavi said.
 “Whether Iran will further decrease its nuclear commitments will depend on other parties and whether Iran’s interests are secured under the deal.”

-Iran has been stepping away from its commitments to the 2015 nuclear deal, saying that the other parties were reneging on their obligations.
-Its steps have included scrapping limits on uranium enrichment, a process that can make material for warheads although Tehran says that has never been its goal.

-In a report on a parliamentary website, Iran’s foreign minister said steps to scale back its commitments were now over.
+In a report on a parliamentary website, Iran’s foreign minister said steps to scale back its commitments under the nuclear deal were now over.

-Britain has said a “Trump deal” could replace the 2015 deal, and France has called for broad talks to end the crisis that erupted into U.S.-Iranian military action this month.
+Britain has said a “Trump deal” could replace the 2015 deal, and France has called for broad talks to end the crisis.

 “The fact that a person’s name is put on an agreement shows they’re not familiar with the conditions.
 An agreement with a person doesn’t mean anything,” he said.